AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_web.md

 #### Bugs fixed

 - An issue with compatibility with Internet Explorer.
-- The issue of lacking the longest validity period of token.
+- An issue of lacking the longest validity period of token.

 ## v1.0.6